csrao0721/devops-test/README.md

 ---

 ## Outcomes
-- A latest and gratest master is live
+- A latest and gratest master is live in production
 - Another developer can pull request a code change on this project
 - Before the change can be merged into master:
   - Their infrastructure is validated according to security policies